-Where a creditor attempts to put the debtor into (involuntary) bankruptcy, the creditor must provide evidence that the following statutory requirements are met:
+If a creditor attempts to put the debtor into (involuntary) bankruptcy, the creditor must provide evidence that the following statutory requirements are met:

-- Existence of a claim against the debtor: The creditor's claim must be sufficiently specified and evidenced.
+- a existence of a claim against the debtor: the creditor's claim must be sufficiently specified and evidenced.
 In general, Austrian law does not require a final and enforceable judgment.
-Austrian legal practice, however, shows that there is the risk that a creditor's application, which is not based on a final and enforceable judgment, might be successfully objected to by the debtor. - b Insolvency of the debtor: The creditor must show that the debtor is insolvent that is, over-indebted or illiquid.
+Austrian legal practice, however, shows that there is the risk that a creditor's application, which is not based on a final and enforceable judgment, may be successfully objected to by the debtor; and - b insolvency of the debtor: the creditor must show that the debtor is insolvent that is, over-indebted or illiquid.